thomasdacosta/camel-neo4j/README.md

 camel-neo4j
 ========

+*This component is now included in the [camel extra](http://camel.apache.org/spring-neo4j.html) distribution from version 2.10+*

 The camel-neo4j component allows you to treat Neo4j as a camel producer endpoint.
 This means you can use this component in to() calls but not from() calls.
 This component is backed by the Spring Data Neo4j Library.

 * As a producer, can create or remove nodes, and create or remove relationships.